Here's How Your Trade Slack Technologies Inc. (WORK) Aggressively Right Now

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at WORK starting from Yehoshua Tamar, who sale 85,744 shares at the price of $43.00 back on May 24.
-After this action, Yehoshua Tamar now owns 86,327 shares of Slack Technologies Inc., valued at $3,686,992 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at WORK starting from Schellhase David, who sale 3,333 shares at the price of $43.82 back on Jun 01.
+After this action, Schellhase David now owns 329,792 shares of Slack Technologies Inc., valued at $146,052 using the latest closing price.

-Henderson Cal, the Chief Technology Officer of Slack Technologies Inc., sale 5,637 shares at $42.07 during a trade that took place back on May 03, which means that Henderson Cal is holding 39,737 shares at $237,149 based on the most recent closing price.
+Yehoshua Tamar, the Chief Product Officer of Slack Technologies Inc., sale 85,744 shares at $43.00 during a trade that took place back on May 24, which means that Yehoshua Tamar is holding 86,327 shares at $3,686,992 based on the most recent closing price.

 Stock Fundamentals for WORK